-Absent facts indicating that the names and addresses of a county sewer district's customers fall within one of the exceptions to the definition of "[p]ublic record" contained in R.C.
+Absent facts indicating the names and addresses of a county sewer district's customers fall within one of the exceptions to the definition of "[p]ublic record" contained in R.C.
 149.43(A)(1), such names and addresses are public records that are subject to disclosure by the sewer district in accordance with R.C.
 149.43.
+(A partial exemption was later created by R.C.
+149.43(A)(1)(aa) for "[u]sage information including names and addresses of specific residential and commercial customers of a municipally owned or operated public utility".)

 Transcripts prepared pursuant to R.C.
 2301.23 by a court reporter of the court of common pleas are public records under R.C.
 149.43, unless the transcripts include or comprise a record that is exempt from the definition of "public record" in R.C.
 149.43(A)(1).
 (1989 Ohio Atty.Gen.Ops.
 No. 89-073, syllabus, paragraph two, approved and followed.)
-A party in a trial of a civil action in the court of common pleas that requests a photocopy of a transcript previously prepared pursuant to R.C.
-2301.23 in the action is required to pay the compensation fixed by the judges of the court of common pleas under R.C.
+A party in civil action in the court of common pleas that requests a photocopy of a transcript previously prepared pursuant to R.C.
+2301.23 is required to pay the compensation fixed by the judges of the court of common pleas under R.C.
 2301.24 to obtain the photocopy of the transcript from the court.

 Each party in a civil or criminal trial in the court of common pleas that requests a transcript pursuant to R.C.
-2301.23 is required to pay the court reporter of the court of common pleas who prepares the transcript the compensation fixed by the judges of the court of common pleas in accordance with R.C.
+2301.23 is required to pay the court reporter who prepares the transcript the compensation fixed by the judges of the court of common pleas in accordance with R.C.
 2301.24.

 Each time that a party in a civil or criminal trial in the court of common pleas requests a transcript pursuant to R.C.
 2301.23, the court reporter of the court of common pleas who prepares the transcript is entitled to the entire compensation fixed by the judges of the court of common pleas in accordance with R.C.

 2301.24, unless the party requests at the same time more than one transcript of the same testimony or proceeding.
 In such a situation, pursuant to R.C.
 2301.25, the court reporter is entitled to the entire compensation fixed by the judges of the court of common pleas in accordance with R.C.
 2301.24 for the first copy and to one-half the compensation allowed for the first copy for each additional copy.